 Changing Landscape of BSS and OSS in Wireless Telecom

-On joining a a combined wireless and wireline telecommunications carrier in 1999, I quickly learned that there were two technology departments within a telecom company.
+On joining a combined wireless and wireline telecommunications carrier in 1999, I quickly learned that there were two technology departments within a telecom company.
 This arrangement was foreign to me coming from a non-telecom industry.

 BSS (Business Support Systems) is the familiar, traditional IT department, whereas OSS (Operational Support Systems) managed the commercial delivery network that telecom customer’s use.
 OSS and BSS had separate lines of communication, technology infrastructure, vendor relationships and management philosophies.